How To Know If Your Vitamins Are Expired + Tips For Making Them Last

 The makeup of the vitamin.

 The ingredients inside the vitamin can also be determinants of long or shorter shelf life.
-"For example, vitamin A is sensitive to degradation by light, whereas probiotics are susceptible to elevated temperatures," Siddiqui says.

 The container (and the lid).